-For more information on the Property Tax Adjustment Claim, see 32 V.S.A., §§ 6061-6074 at legislature.vermont.gov/statutes/title/32
+For more information on the Property Tax Credit Claim, see 32 V.S.A.
+Chapter 154 at legislature.vermont.gov/statutes/title/32

-File your Homestead Declaration and Property Tax Claim online at www.myVTax.vermont.gov.
+File your Homestead Declaration and Property Tax Claim online at myVTax.vermont.gov.

-Visit our website at www.tax.vermont.gov for forms and more fact sheets.
+Visit our website at tax.vermont.gov for forms and more fact sheets.